 Evidence of English language skills

-A new law now makes it a legal requirement for all registrants and applicants to have the necessary knowledge of English for safe and effective practice as a condition of their registration with us.
+There is a legal requirement for all registrants and applicants to have the necessary knowledge of English for safe and effective practice as a condition of their registration with us.
 This means that if you are applying to register as a pharmacist or pharmacy technician, you will need to provide evidence that you meet requirements.
 If you are applying to renew or restore your registration, you may need to provide evidence to show you meet the requirements.

 The law applies whether you qualified as a pharmacy professional